haylocki/CueCreator/README.md

 The main window will now open listing all the audio files found in the selected directory.
 Missing or incorrect information can be changed by double clicking on the appropriate item.

-If the Directory contains multiple audio files then you can save the cue file by clicking on "Save Cue File".
+If the Directory contains multiple audio files then you can save the cue file by clicking on the "Save Cue File" button.

-If the Directory only has a single audio file that contains all the tracks you need to provide a timings file by clicking on "Load Timings".
+If the Directory only has a single audio file that contains multiple tracks you need to provide a timings file by clicking on "Load Timings".
+Then you can save the cue file by clicking on the "Save Cue File" button.

 You can create a timings file by loading the audio file into audacity and adding a label at the start of each track (don't forget the first track).
 Then export the labels to a text file.
 You will then have a compatible timings file that can be loaded with the "Load Timings" button.